simeononsecurity/simeononsecurity.ch/content/articles/best-full-disk-encryption-solutions-windows/index.en.md

 ## [Sophos SafeGuard](https://www.sophos.com/en-us/products/central-device-encryption)

 [**Sophos SafeGuard**](https://www.sophos.com/en-us/products/central-device-encryption) is a comprehensive data protection solution that offers full disk encryption for both Windows and macOS operating systems.
 With its centralized management console, deployment and administration of disk encryption policies are made easy.
-Sophos SafeGuard utilizes the robust **AES-256 encryption** algorithm and supports **hardware encryption** for enhanced performance and security.
+Sophos SafeGuard uses the robust **AES-256 encryption** algorithm and supports **hardware encryption** for enhanced performance and security.
 It also provides features such as **pre-boot authentication**, **self-recovery**, and **file-based encryption**.

 ### Key Features of Sophos SafeGuard: